The Bullies Are Always Wrong

 As a former theater/choir kid who wasn’t exactly a model of popularity growing up, I believe it is very important that you watch this.

 I made my contribution to the anti-bullying sentiment three years ago with a song called When Consequences Come.
 I wasn’t made aware of this issue because it’s a popular internet celebricause, I’ve been spending my entire adult life repairing the damage done by my childhood peers.
-I actually invite you to download the song- for free -and share it with anyone you see fit.

 Believe me, I know we can’t shield our children from adversity; we certainly don’t want to create a generation of wusses with no tolerance for hardship.
 But even as a high school kid, objectively knowing that none of the crap I went through would last long, it certainly didn’t make tolerating it any easier.
 Every day my self image eroded under waves of teasing, pranks, and cold shoulders.